The 7-Day Local SEO Checklist for Service Businesses

 If any of these are broken, they're easier to fix today than to live with for another month.

 Why this matters: Google's local ranking algorithm uses something called "prominence and relevance" signals.
 Your website telling Google "I serve this city" in three different places (title, H1, footer) is one of the strongest relevance signals you can send.
 Most service businesses don't do this.
-The ones who do start ranking within 30-60 days for the right searches.
+The ones who do start ranking over time for the right searches.

 A "citation" is any place online that mentions your business name, address, and phone number.
 Yelp, Bing Places, Angi, BBB, your local Chamber of Commerce, Facebook.
 Google checks these to confirm your business is real.